First Trust Large Cap Growth AlphaDEX Fund (NASDAQ:FTC) Sees Unusually-High Trading Volume

-Shares of First Trust Large Cap Growth AlphaDEX Fund (NASDAQ:FTC – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 41,534 shares changed hands during mid-day trading, an increase of 45% from the previous session’s volume of 28,633 shares.The stock last traded at $90.81 and had previously closed at $91.19.
+Shares of First Trust Large Cap Growth AlphaDEX Fund (NASDAQ:FTC – Get Rating) saw an uptick in trading volume on Tuesday .
+67,043 shares changed hands during trading, an increase of 104% from the previous session’s volume of 32,799 shares.The stock last traded at $89.78 and had previously closed at $89.74.

 First Trust Large Cap Growth AlphaDEX Fund Stock Performance